robstarbuck/content.robstarbuck.uk/steganography-in-js/index.md

 Wherever text is represented digitally, it's likely to be encoded using Unicode.
 Some Unicode characters are intentionally invisible, a carriage return for example (`↵`) can't be seen although we can see it's effect.
 Such characters are known as [control characters][control-characters].

-Because not all languages read from left to right and some languages require special mark-up to ensure they run from right to left.
+Because not all languages read from left to right, some require special mark-up to ensure they run from right to left.
 Take the word "Egypt" as an example.

 {{< rawhtml half >}}
 <figure>